mariovas3/bert-lora/README.md

     gradio api_server/gradio_app.py
     ```

-    You should get a public link - something that end in `gradio.live` and open that link.
+    You should get a public link - something that ends in `gradio.live` and open that link.

 * I tested the app and got the following screenshops: